whymariyam/langgraph-budget-analyzer/README.md

 It uses **LangChain** for LLM management and a **LangGraph** agent to extract financial metrics from markdown invoices into **PostgreSQL** with **concurrent LLM processing** and expense visualization through **Matplotlib**.

 PostgreSQL retains the relational db format which made it supr easy to maintain the tabular form our markdown files had.
+When you use different LLM providers, managing keys become a hassle.
+OpenRouter is one unified platform making it easier for you.
+And it even got some models offering free tiers for rapid testing.

 ## Visual